 Babies may start to show some signs of readiness for solids at 5 months.
 If you are breastfeeding, continue with this until your baby shows all the signs of readiness.

-Remember, the benefits for delaying starting solids until 6 months include the reduced risk of hospital admissions related to gastrointestinal and respiratory infections.
+Remember, the benefits of delaying starting solids until 6 months include the reduced risk of hospital admissions related to gastrointestinal and respiratory infections.

 Despite this, if you feel that your baby is ready to start weaning at 5 months of age, then start with vegetable puree followed by fruit as per the weaning advice above.